tenbowls/tododoro/README.md

 - To insert a main task, no task must be selected
 - To insert a sub task, select a main task to add the sub task under it
 - Tasks of the same name under the same section cannot be created
+- Reordering of the tasks are not possible, they are ordered by the time they are added
+- To mass add sub tasks, use the format: ^1-5^ (for example, adding sub task "SUB TASK ^1-5^" will add 5 sub tasks called "SUB TASK 1" to "SUB TASK 5")

 ## Buttons
 - **Complete**: Mark the task as complete in the database and removes it from view